UCR-Robotics/ee106/docs/logistics.rst

 This page introduces logistics for lab section only; please see syllabus for course overview and lecture/homework related logistics.

-- Teaching Assistant: Dimitris Chatziparaschis
+- Teaching Assistant: Georgia Kouvoutsakis
-- Email: dchat013@ucr.edu
+- Email: gkouv001@ucr.edu

 Please **feel free** to contact the TA if you have any questions.